 Building Bridges to a brighter future!

 Welcome to Building Bridges.
 I specialize in neurodiverse programs targeting the Executive Functions, working with all age ranges.
-These include: The Davis programs, The Compass program, Equipping Minds, and Study Skills Boot Camp.
+These include: The Davis programs, The Compass program, Equipping Minds, and Study Skills Boot Camps.

 The Davis programs are designed to help individuals on the Autism Spectrum and anyone experiencing Executive Functioning issues by filling in the missing conceptual (ideas), behavioral, and social concepts necessary to succeed in life.
 Exploring concepts such as change, consequence, time, sequence, order-and-disorder, we gain a greater understanding of the world around us and learn how to create order in our environment and in our thoughts.
 Working through this program we discover how perceptions, thoughts, and emotions play a major role in self-motivation and identify needed skills to take responsibility for our day to day activities.
 During the social concepts we identify four different types of relationships people experience while socializing with others, and the different behavior patterns that affect the relationship.
 Other key components to the program include establishing order in the environment, creating new orders of behavior in areas where someone is stuck, and complete a set of responsibility exercises to build confidence while integrating this new information.